-Medical respite (off-site)

 Friendly House / 723 S. First Avenue / 602-257-1870

 In addition to providing food boxes for individuals and families in-need, Friendly House provides toiletries, rental assistance, workforce development, English language classes and a host of other programs and services aimed at promoting self-sufficiency.
 Non-perishable food items can be dropped off at the above address and tax deductible monetary donations are accepted online.

 Hope’s Crossing / 830 N. First Avenue / 602-795-8098

 After a period of incarceration, sometimes connections with loved ones are lost and criminal records can make securing a job and home very challenging.
 Hope’s Crossing provides a host of stabilization services to women post incarceration including short-term and long-term food support, transportation, referrals for child care and a host of other programs.
 Volunteers and donations are always needed.

 ICM Food and Clothing Bank / 501 S. Ninth Avenue / 602-254-7450

 The ICM Food and Clothing Bank helps meet the basic needs of more than 100 families struggling with poverty and homelessness every day, six days a week.
 In-kind donations of food, clothing and material goods are accepted until 2:30 p.m.
 Monday through Friday in the back parking lot, just south of the building at Ninth Avenue.
 There are also numerous volunteer positions available.

-Located east of downtown near the airport, UMOM provides shelter, transitional and permanent housing for women and families, in addition to supportive services like medical care and child care.
-Donations are accepted online and there’s a host of volunteer opportunities available.
+Located east of downtown near the airport, UMOM provides shelter, transitional and permanent housing for women, children (including teens) and families — in addition to supportive services like medical care and child care.
+Donations are accepted online and there are a host of volunteer opportunities available.